Frequently Asked Questions

 I don't sail, but I would like to use your clubhouse facilities - what membership category suits me?

-If you're not interested in becoming a member to sail, you can apply to join as an Associate Member, which grants you full membership access to our Clubhouse facilities.
-Please note that Associate Members do not have access to the car park and will not be able to vote at general meetings.
+If you're not interested in becoming a member to sail, you can apply to join as a Social Member, which grants you full membership access to our Clubhouse facilities.
+Please note that Social Members DO NOT have access to the car park, take part in any sailing activities and will not be able to vote at general meetings.

 How do I become a member?

-You’ll need to apply to become a member at Royals by completing an application form and asking two existing members to sign a nomination form.
+You’ll need to apply to become a member at Royals by completing an application form and asking two existing members to sign a nomination form (not applicable for Juniors or Social).
 Both forms can be found on line or at the office.
-Your application will be considered by our Membership Committee following a brief interview so we can find out more about you and why you’d like to join.
+Your application will be considered by our Membership Committee.
 After adequate notice to our membership and approval from the General Committee is granted, you will become a fully fledged member of RYCV.
-You can read more on this process on the 'Become A Member' page of this website.
+You can read more on this process at 'Become A Member'

 Is their a waiting list for your marina?